 Atlas Arteria's score of 43 is higher than 68% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2024, Atlas Arteria reported total carbon emissions of approximately 2,363,964,000 kg CO2e, with significant contributions from Scope 1, Scope 2, and Scope 3 emissions.
-Specifically, Scope 1 emissions were about 6,013,000 kg CO2e, while Scope 2 emissions totalled around 1,436,000 kg CO2e.
-The majority of emissions stemmed from Scope 3, amounting to approximately 2,353,964,000 kg CO2e, primarily from the use of sold products, which accounted for about 2,100,000,000 kg CO2e.
+Specifically, Scope 1 emissions were about 6,013,000 kg CO2e, while Scope 2 emissions totalled approximately 1,436,000 kg CO2e.
+The majority of their emissions stemmed from Scope 3, amounting to around 2,353,964,000 kg CO2e, primarily from the use of sold products, which accounted for about 2,100,000,000 kg CO2e.
+In 2023, emissions were slightly lower, with total emissions of about 2,376,038,000 kg CO2e, comprising 6,334,000 kg CO2e from Scope 1, 1,505,000 kg CO2e from Scope 2, and 2,376,038,000 kg CO2e from Scope 3, again largely driven by the use of sold products at approximately 2,200,000,000 kg CO2e.
 Atlas Arteria has set ambitious reduction targets, aiming for a 25% reduction in total Scope 1 and 2 emissions by 2025 and a 46% reduction by 2030, using 2019 as the baseline year.
 These targets reflect the company's commitment to addressing its carbon footprint and contributing to climate action.
-The emissions data is not cascaded from any parent organization, indicating that Atlas Arteria's reporting is independent.
-The company actively discloses its emissions and reduction initiatives, aligning with industry standards for transparency and accountability in climate commitments.
+The emissions data is sourced directly from Atlas Arteria Limited, with no cascading from a parent or related organization.
+The company is actively working towards its climate commitments, focusing on reducing its operational emissions while addressing the broader impacts of its supply chain.

 Access structured emissions data, company-specific emission factors, and source documents